DigiPie/evantay.com/user/pages/01.home/_about/about.md

 I am also an [IMDA scholar (bond-free)](https://www.imda.gov.sg) who has received numerous academic and leadership awards.
 I was awarded the Colours Award for my contributions to the recreational sports scene as the [President of the NUS Skating Club](https://www.instagram.com/nusskating/).

 I am currently looking for full-time job opportunities, starting from July 2021.
+You can contact me at [evan.it.sg@gmail.com](mailto:evan.it.sg@gmail.com) or [Linkedin](https://www.linkedin.com/in/evanitsg/).